-Different Types of Green Caterpillars
+Different Types of Bright Green Caterpillars

-Tomato Hornworm Caterpillar
+1. Tomato Hornworm Caterpillar

 Manduca quinquemaculata is one of the most stunning caterpillars people have seen in their own gardens or nurseries.
 The Tomato Hornworm Caterpillar lives off a diet of tomato plant leaves, vines, and fruit – hence its name.